albar965/littlenavmap-manual/en/CUSTOMIZE.md

 The files use the Windows-`INI` style that has groups in square brackets and `key=value` lines.
 See [here](https://en.wikipedia.org/wiki/INI_file) for more information about this type of configuration files.

 Note that you have to restart _Little Navmap_ to see any changes.
-Also, do not edit the files while _Little Navmap_ is running since it might reset your changes.
+Also, do not edit the files while _Little Navmap_ is running since it might overwrite your changes.

 To undo all changes simply delete a file.
 It will be created again containing the default values when _Little Navmap_ is started.